Ministries

 Anne, Lily, Ada, Amelia, Eleanor, and Beatrice

-Jonathan and Maggie serve with the PCA’s missions organization, Mission to the World, in Asia.
+Jonathan and Maggie serve with the PCA’s missions organization, Mission to the World (MTW), in Asia.
 They moved to South Asia in 2010 with two children to help plant a church in a global city and serve an indigenous denomination.
 Having pastored that church for a number of years, Jonathan is now the international director for MTW in Asia-Pacific, overseeing MTW’s work and establishing new ministries in the region.
+MTW desires to plant Reformed and Presbyterian churches around Asia-Pacific among the unreached and least-reached peoples.

 Southeast Asia